 Right after we passed this waterfall …

 …we came upon a group of abandoned buildings We saw a sign for the restaurant, but couldn’t find it.
 After searching for a while we were both thinking, “Where in the hell is the restaurant?”

 Then we realized that we hadn’t even put on our pack covers.
 By now we were soaked.

 Finding the restaurant at Waldspitz (1918 m) was sure a treat.
 We took off our jackets and wet packs.
 I dried my gloves on the stove.

 Shirley tasted the chestnut soup and suggested that we both order it.

 It was sure delicious.
 What a treat.

 The path down from the restaurant to Bort was pretty steep, but I loved walking through the woods right after it had rained.

 The rain droplets on the stems were so beautiful.

-Even though this flower is almost dead, I loved passing many of these.
+Even though this flower has almost lost all of its petals, I loved seeing many of these.